The year is 1895 and Martians have invaded Surrey, destroying everything in sight with their heat rays…

 Located just a few minutes from Well’s home, it is not surprising that this handsome red brick building at Oldfield Wood caught his eye.
 He eventually based the narrator of his story in a house opposite this prestigious building.

 The convent has since been designated as a Grade ll listed building and has been converted into 28 apartments and houses.
-When the owner of one of these homes came to us looking for a London agent to sell their property we couldn’t help but fall in love with this gorgeous piece of history.
+After successfully selling a five-bedroom home here recently we were approached by the neighbours who asked us if we could help them sell their home too.
+Having fallen in love with this gorgeous piece of history, we were thrilled to have the opportunity to sell another of these beautiful homes.

 Take a closer look below: